Our client’s request

 Developed a widget

 Database integration.
 One of the most important features of the Beffers widget is its ability to integrate with the databases of recruitment agency websites like JobAdder, Breezy, bambooHR, Bullhorn, Bullhorn Jobscience, Level, Zoho Recruit, Workable, Vincere, Greenhouse, and Jobvite.
-The widget pulls lists of vacancies and candidates from all agencies registered with the platform.
+The widget provides job and resume scraping, meaning it pulls lists of vacancies and candidates from all agencies registered with the platform.
 Changes to those lists are synchronized between the widget and the original database.

 As the Beffers widget integrates with different websites, it’s important to keep it consistent with different designs.
 To solve this issue, we implemented agency branding settings, which are available from the Beffers website.
 There, recruitment agency administrators can upload their company logo and set corporate colors to adapt all elements of the product to their existing branding.